 In most animal tests in which the animal had a hearing loss, the animals had tinnitus.
 Other tests have shown that humans with reduced audiological input are more likely to hear phantom sounds.

-Other studies have however shown that treatment for hearing loss and with this the increase in audiological input – for example through hearing aids or operations – can reduce tinnitus or at least the tinnitus experienced.
+Other studies have however shown that treatment for hearing loss and with this the increase in audiological input – for example, through hearing aids or cochlear implants or other types of hearing implants – can reduce tinnitus or at least the tinnitus experienced.
 This can be because other audiological input wholly or partially “hides” the tinnitus.
 It can however also be because the spontaneous signals in the nerves are reduced.

 Everyone with tinnitus therefore has some form of hearing loss.
 On the other hand, not everybody with a hearing loss also has tinnitus.